 A Greek Philosopher named Heraclitus said, "The only constant in life is change."
-The hard part about setting up a plan is knowing that things today are not going to be the same as when the plan will be executed.
+The hard part about making a plan is knowing that things will not be the same today as when the plan is executed.

 What kind of changes can occur?